Technology Trends 2024 – Watch out for the “platform-itization” of emerging technologies

 A DTO is an aspect of the Digital Twin evolution that is a dynamic software model that relies on operational or other data.
 DTOs help drive efficiencies in business processes.

-Apart from these, there are other key technology trends that organizations need to explore in 2019.
+Apart from these, there are other key technology trends that organizations need to explore in future.
 These include:

 10. Cybersecurity and Risk Management

 According to the estimates from the firm Gemalto, the data breaches were 4.5 billion in the first half of 2018!
 The University of Maryland study found that hackers attack computers every 39 seconds.

 In coming years we will be facing a more sophisticated array of physical security and cybersecurity challenges.

 Cybersecurity is thus the digital glue that has held IoT, Smart Cities, and the world of converged machines, sensors, applications, and algorithms operational throughout!

 A smart space is a physical or digital environment in which humans and technology-enabled systems interact in an increasingly open, connected, coordinated and intelligent ecosystems, according to Gartner!
 The world of technology is to enter accelerated delivery of smart spaces in 2019.

 Data centers grow every minute with the implementation of virtual servers and storage, energy-efficient buildings.
 In coming years, the data centers are expected to run on its own self-contained power plants!